Jane C. LuxtonJane Luxton Clark Hill

 - Presenter, “How Changes in Washington Will Affect Regulatory Outcomes,” Community Financial Services Association of America (CFSA) 2017 Annual Conference & Expo, Palm Springs, CA (March 2017)

-- Speaker, “Consumer Regulation Regime for 2017,” Credit Union National Association (CUNA) Governmental Affairs Conference, Washington, DC (February 2017)
+- Presenter, “Consumer Regulation Regime for 2017,” Credit Union National Association (CUNA) Governmental Affairs Conference, Washington, DC (February 2017)

 - Presenter, "Alternative Lending: Regulatory Challenges Front and Center," Clark Hill Webinar (June 2016)